busterwood/cline-small-prompt/.clinerules/workflows/extension-release.md

 0ffb7dd: disabling shift hint for now & improving tooltip behavior
 79b76fd: Add support for custom model ID in AWS Bedrock provider, enabling use of Application Inference Profile.
 eb6e481: Full support for LaTeX rendering
 df37f29: Add support for custom API request timeout.
-Previously, timeouts were hardcoded to 30 seconds for providers like Ollama or 15 seconds for OpenRouter and Cline.
+Previously, timeouts were hardcoded to 30 seconds for providers like Ollama or 15 seconds for OpenRouter and clinesp.
 Now users can set a custom timeout value in milliseconds through the settings interface.
 e4d26be: allow cursorrules and windsurfrules
 c5de50f: Fix Handle @withRetry() SyntaxError when running extension locally issue
 61d2f42: enabled pricing calculation for gemini and vertex + more robust caching & cache tracking for gemini & vertex